Ratios and Norms

 - Google Finance

 The sources listed below give definitions or explain how ratios are calculated and how they can be used to analyze the financial health of a business or industry.
-Slide your mouse over the book jacket for more info.
+Slide your cursor over each book cover to see full information.
 Click on it to see the catalog entry.

 If you only check out one site, this is the ONE!